syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ```

 ### Export hidden columns
-The PDF export includes a feature that allows you to export hidden columns in a Gantt chart.
-This can be achieved by setting the `IncludeHiddenColumn` property to `true`.
-By enabling this option, you can ensure that even the columns which are not visible in the Gantt chart will be included in the exported PDF document.
+The PDF export functionality includes an option to export hidden columns from the Gantt chart.
+By setting the `IncludeHiddenColumn` property to true in the `GanttPdfExportProperties` class, you can ensure that even columns not visible in the Gantt chart will be included in the exported PDF document.

+The following code demonstrates how to export hidden columns in the Gantt chart to a PDF document,

 ```cshtml
 @using Syncfusion.Blazor.Gantt